The Beginning

 only rumors of it from a computerized voice box

-hints and foreshadows from my neural networks.
+only hints and foreshadows from my neural networks.

 Yet I search, wandering these hills